 This year, retailers will ship more packages than ever before.
 The National Retail Federation expects overall retail sales to increase between 3.7 and 4.2 percent in 2017.
 The growth for online shopping shows an even higher uptick.
-Here’s what experts say:
+Here’s what experts say about eCommerce growth statistics:

 - Online retail’s growth rate will be three times greater than total retail growth at between 8 and 12 percent.

 - Based on Census Bureau data, experts predict e-commerce sales will total between $427 billion and $443 billion for 2017.